dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/databinding/wpf.md

     ![Data Sources](~/ef6/media/datasources.png)

--   Select the **Category **data source and drag it on the form.
+-   Select the **Category** data source and drag it on the form.

 The following happened when we dragged this source:

--   The **categoryViewSource** resource and the** categoryDataGrid** control were added to XAML.
-For more information about DataViewSources, see http://bea.stollnitz.com/blog/?p=387.
+-   The **categoryViewSource** resource and the **categoryDataGrid** control were added to XAML
 -   The DataContext property on the parent Grid element was set to "{StaticResource **categoryViewSource** }".
 The **categoryViewSource** resource serves as a binding source for the outer\\parent Grid element.
-The inner Grid elements then inherit the DataContext value from the parent Grid (the categoryDataGrid’s ItemsSource property is set to "{Binding}").
+The inner Grid elements then inherit the DataContext value from the parent Grid (the categoryDataGrid’s ItemsSource property is set to "{Binding}")

 ``` xml
     <Window.Resources>